Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the sports car segment and utilize the same 2-door cabriolet body style and the rear wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Porsche-engineered powertrain under the hood, a 6-cylinder, 24-valves 204hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 170hp engine designed by BMW.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Boxster offers a marginal difference of 1% more metal.

 Performance & Fuel economyPorsche is undoubtly more agile, reaching 100km/h in 1 seconds less than its competitor.
 In addition to that it accelerates all the way to 240 kilometers per hour, 16km/h more than the other car.
 When it comes to fuel economy the winner has to be BMW Z3, averaging around 9.2 liters of fuel per 100 kilometers (31 mpg), in combined cycle.
 We can't ignore that 16% difference compared to Boxster.